Everything looks new when you give it a “fresh coat of paint,” but the cost to do so hinders people from taking the leap.

 5- Choose Your Paint Wisely

-Make sure to invest in paint that offers a certain quality level or has important features (self-primer, for instance).
+My advice is please don’t go for bargain-based paint, as it usually takes more coats to cover the walls.
+Instead, invest in paint that offers a certain quality level or has important features (self-primer, for instance).

 Always consider the wall’s current paint when determining the paint you need.

+You don’t have to invest in premium paint either, as most people tend to repaint rooms before they wear out.
 Also, if it’s a garage or basement, you want to paint; a lower-grade paint will do just fine.

 For example, I would suggest middle-grade acrylic paint, as it will last a long time with its surface gripping and doesn’t cost a lot.